 Need help identifying the goals for your business website?
-Check out our How To Design a Successful Website guide.
+Check out our What Makes a Good Website guide.

 This page also must disclose how you collect and use this information.
 When a reader subscribes to your newsletter, for example, your site collects their email address via a specific contact form.
 You must explain how you’ll use this information, such as only for the purpose of sending them the newsletter.

 The beauty of using a tool like the one from Rocket Lawyer is you can always save your work and return to finish it later.
 But, knowing and understanding your website and your website builder as well as having a general knowledge of data collection can help make this process easier.

 Incorporating Key Elements for Success

 - What Information the Business Collects: Customers will need to know exactly what information of theirs you plan to keep.
 Be thorough, and double-check the specifics with your website builder and analytics service.
 Information your website might collect can range from a visitor’s email address, age, gender, location, and credit card number to other, more sensitive data.

 - How the Business Uses That Information: This document should state how you and your website provider will use the collected data.
 For example, do you plan to use it for analytics to get a better understanding of your target audience?
 Will you use it to simply collect emails for a newsletter or to distribute specific coupons and updates?
 Clearly stating how you’ll use this information can help better prepare customers for what to expect when interacting with your business website.